 There are two main factors Google considers when ranking sites: a page’s relevance to a user’s query, and the page’s level of “authority.”
 For relevance, you’ll need to optimize your website for specific target keywords, keyword phrases, and topics that users might search for.
 For starters, you’ll include these in title tags, meta descriptions, and on-site content, as well as your inbound links.

 Authority is far more complicated, and dependent on hundreds of independent factors.
-There are on-site factors like your site’s mobile friendliness and navigation, there are content factors (like how high-quality your on-site content is), and there are off-site factors, like the quality and quantity of inbound links pointing to your domain and individual pages.
+There are on-site factors like your site’s mobile friendliness and navigation, there are content factors (like how high-quality your on-site content is), and there are off-site factors, like the quality and quantity of natural inbound links pointing to your domain and individual pages.
 You can see why on-site and off-site content are so important now.

 There are some big advantages to SEO for crowdfunding campaigns—SEO generates compounding returns, works nicely with complementary strategies, and lets you build traffic within a specific target market.
 It’s also inexpensive.
 The big drawback is how long it takes to set up a campaign—it’s usually months before you start to see results (hence why you need to build a runway).